UCF/UCF-Online-Entries-Exporter/README.md

 ## Documentation ##

 Head over to the [UCF Online Entries Exporter wiki](https://github.com/UCF/UCF-Online-Entries-Exporter/wiki) for detailed information about this plugin, installation instructions, and more.
+Please, ensure the [required plugins](https://github.com/UCF/UCF-Online-Entries-Exporter/wiki/Required-Plugins) are installed prior to trying to enable the plugin.

 ## Changelog ##